-SWORN BEFORE ME at the City of)

-Saskatchewan, this day of) , 20

-)

-A Notary Public/Commissioner for) Signature

-Oaths in and for Saskatchewan.

-My Appointment Expires:

-- or - Being a Solicitor.
+SWORN BEFORE ME at the City of, in the Province of ) Saskatchewan, this day of, 20 ) ) ) A Notary Public/Commissioner for Oaths in and for Saskatchewan.
+My Appointment Expires: - or - Being a Solicitor. ) Signature

 NOTE: Providing false information could lead to immediate termination of employment and criminal charges.